 2 How to get Around Cuba: Rental Cars vs Taxis and Buses

 Getting around Cuba is not as straightforward as it is in Mexico and other Latin American countries, where you can just show up at a bus station and hop on a bus (or book a bus for the same day).
 If you are traveling by bus, you always have to book your tickets at least one day in advance.
 Taxis offer a little more flexibility.

-Rental cars are also not as straightforward to book as they are in other countries.
+A major thing to know before visiting Cuba is that rental cars are not as straightforward to book as they are in other countries.
 Online reservations are often not acknowledged, and all car rental agencies are state-run, like almost all of Cuba’s tourism businesses.
 Because the government owns them, car rental agencies aren’t really open to negotiation – expect to pay a day rate of US$45- 55, depending on the car and season you’re visiting in.

 If you do decide to book a rental car, be aware that on top of the daily rate you’ll have to pay insurance, and gas isn’t cheap.
 In total, a rental can add up to around US$90 per day, so you may want to evaluate if it is really worth it for you.

 During busy times, it is common for travelers arriving at the airport only to find that no rental cars are available – so make sure to plan for this eventuality.